PowerMaze/Simple-LAN-game/README.md

 You may have seen some similarities with other engines, and there are.
 I took inspiration for ideas from other engines such as Serious Engine and Id Tech 3, and yes, I didn't copy anything from there.

+You might also have seen my nickname as Dark-Head - it was my old nickname when I was developing.

 This project will most likely be an introduction to how online games and game engines work.
 I hope it will be useful for someone who wants to get acquainted with how games work.
 As this is an alpha version of the game, I plan to improve both the engine and the game in the future.